Parsl/parsl/docs/userguide/workflow.rst

 Parallel workflows with loops
 ---------

-The most common way that Parsl apps are executed in parallel is via looping.
+The most common way that Parsl ``Apps`` are executed in parallel is via looping.
 The following example shows how a simple loop can be used to create many random numbers in parallel.

 .. code-block:: python